-Occupational Exposure & Ionising Radiation Monitoring
+Occupational Exposure & Radiation Monitoring Services

-The Health and Safety Executive provides detailed guidance and UK statutory limits on the exposure of workers to airborne pollutants.
+The Health and Safety Executive provides detailed guidance and UK statutory limits on the occupational exposure of workers to airborne pollutants.
 This includes many highly toxic compounds like carbon monoxide and cyanide as well as less obvious pollutants, like dust, which can cause adverse health impacts.

 At Phlorum we can provide the monitoring equipment and analysis of results that allow employers to comply with the law and protect their staff from occupational exposure to potentially damaging air pollutants.
 This often involves equipping staff with personal air sampling equipment at their workplace and monitoring them over an eight hour working day period.